Last updated: May 27 2020

-SAP Best Practices and SAP Model Companies are used to accelerate customer’s SAP cloud and on-premise implementation projects.
+SAP Best Practices and SAP Model Company services are used to accelerate customer’s SAP cloud and on-premise implementation projects.
 You can find lots of excellent content on the benefits and value of using them in SAP implementations.
-This blog looks at what they contain and describes the key differences between SAP Best Practices, SAP Model Companies and Rapid Deployment Solutions.
+This blog looks at what they contain and describes the key differences between SAP Best Practices, SAP Model Company and Rapid Deployment Solutions.
 It answers some of the questions often asked by customers.
 It also contains useful links to get the latest information.

 SAP Best Practices

 SAP Best Practices came first and have evolved and improved for many years.
 They provide baseline configuration, standard business processes and a library of detailed documentation.
 They focus on cross-industry scope for S/4HANA but also cover C/4HANA and other cloud solutions.

 The same Best Practice content generally exists in S/4HANA cloud and S/4HANA on-premise.
 (There are a few exceptions).
 They cover 42 countries in on premise and cloud.
 There are over 250 scope items representing business processes or functions.
 Each scope item can be activated in a sandbox or development system and has a process diagram and detailed test script.

 SAP Best Practices are available free of charge and can be seen or downloaded at the Best Practices Explorer with your s-user: https://rapid.sap.com/bp/.
 You can also find SAP packages for integration, data migration and analytics topics.
 Some partner solution packages are also available.